The Complexity of Gradient Descent: CLS = PPAD $\cap$ PLS: Overview

 We must prove that using bicubic interpolation does not introduce any $\varepsilon$-KKT points within any small square, unless that small square corresponds to a solution of $I^{\rm ITER}$ or $I^{\rm EOL}$.
 Each individual small square leads to a different class of polynomials, based on the color-coding of the grid point, and the direction of the gradient at each grid point.
 Our construction uses 101 distinct small squares, and we must prove that no unwanted solutions are introduced in any of them.

-While it would be possible to prove this for all 101 squares by hand, writing such a proof would be error-prone, and verifying it would be extremely tedious.
-For this reason, we delegate the task to an SMT (Satisfiability modulo theories) solver.
-We are able to show, for each of our 101 squares, that the statement ``bicubic interpolation does not introduce new solutions on this square'' can be written down as a formula in the existential theory of the reals, which can then be verified by an SMT solver.
-When we run the solver, it verifies that bicubic interpolation introduces new solutions only when the small square lies at a solution of $I^{\rm ITER}$ or $I^{\rm EOL}$.
+By making use of various symmetries we are able to group these 101 squares into just four different cases for which we can directly verify that the desired statement holds: an $\varepsilon$-KKT point can only appear in a small square that yields a solution of $I^{\rm ITER}$ or $I^{\rm EOL}$.